garciart/network-automation/exercises/README.md

 Router1#
 ```

->**NOTE** - If you see a "Configured from console by console" message appear, review the [Set up the device's logging process](#set-up-the-devices-logging-process "Set up the device's logging process") exercise.
+>**NOTE** - If you see a "Configured from console by console" message appear, review the exercise, [Set up the logging process for the device](#set-up-the-logging-process-for-the-device "Set up the logging process for the device").

 However, we like ```R1```, so change it back: